Metadata Privacy Beyond Tunneling for Instant Messaging: Empirical evaluation

 \subsection{Results}

-The results for all settings from \Cref{tab:experiment-settings} (for all graphs see \iffullversion~Appendix \else~ online\footnote{\url{https://www.dropbox.com/sh/90ufh9q3q74qoks/AAB6a9vnYtKTqCZrtM_Th71Oa?dl=0}}\fi) show, as expected, that regular message throughput is higher for lower values of \padding, which means lower \padding\ gives lower regular message latency.
+The results for all settings from \Cref{tab:experiment-settings} (for all graphs see \iffullversion\Cref{app:experiment-graphs} \else online\footnote{\url{https://www.dropbox.com/sh/90ufh9q3q74qoks/AAB6a9vnYtKTqCZrtM_Th71Oa?dl=0}}\fi) show, as expected, that regular message throughput is higher for lower values of \padding, which means lower \padding\ gives lower regular message latency.
 We show the mean throughput for regular and deniable messages for each experiment setting in \Cref{tab:throughput-regular-deniable}.
+For comparison, CoverDrop~\cite{ahmed-rengers_coverdrop_2022} empirically has a throughput of 833 (analogous to our deniable) messages per second.
 Notice that at $\padding=1.2$ in setting A11, the throughput for regular and deniable traffic is similar which we expect due to the additional overhead in deniable messages compared to regular messages.

 In \Cref{fig:graph-server-statistics} we show the server's CPU utilization and the regular message throughput over time for setting A6 where $\padding=0.6$ and the regular to deniable message ratio is 10:5.
+The shape of the regular message throughput follows the CPU utilization, with an average of 6544 messages/s which is approximately 392k messages/min.
 As we can see, the mean CPU utilization is 87\%, and the spikes in CPU utilization are correlated with the NodeJS major garbage collection events.
-The shape of the regular message throughput follows the CPU utilization, with an average of 6544 messages/s which is approximately 392k messages/min.
+Note that NodeJS's garbage collection is concurrent, whereas NodeJS's runtime is single-threaded; this can result in CPU loads greater than 100\% when garbage collection is running.
+CPU load drops initially due to the clients waiting for key responses before they can encrypt messages.

 In \Cref{fig:graph-regular-latency-zoom} we show a box plot of the latency for regular messages measured in seconds.
 The latency increases when the value of \padding\ increases, as the server spends more time chunking and reassembling deniable payloads.
 As a baseline, we have included A1 where $\padding=0$, which means no deniable traffic.
 The mean latency for A1 is 0.014s/message, and 0.038s/message for A11 where $\padding=1.2$.